photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Our example includes a pre-configured [MariaDB](https://mariadb.com/) database server.
 If you remove it and provide no other database server credentials, a SQLite database file will be created in the *storage* folder.
 Local SSD storage is best for databases of any kind.
+Never store database files on a shared network drive or open them with two server instances at the same time.

 !!! tldr ""
     It is not possible to change the password via `MYSQL_PASSWORD` after the database has been started